OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

  }
 ```

-Component Behaviours contains the properties available on Page Behaviours and adds the following:
+Element Behaviours contains the properties available on Page Behaviours and adds the following:

 | Property       | Description                                                                                                |
 | -------------- | ---------------------------------------------------------------------------------------------------------- |